pedrofortini/machine-monitor-system-API/README.md

 # Machine Monitor System

 Application responsible for monitoring the usage of a group of computers, recording any downtime of the machines.
-The system also manages the creation of machines and users, and granting users acess to the machines.
+The system also manages the creation of machines and users, and granting and revoking users acess to the machines.

-This repository holds both Frontend (in the app folder) and Backend (in the src folder) of the application.
-The Backend REST API was constructed using the **SpringBoot** framework, and the Frontend using the **React.js** library.
+The REST API was constructed using the **SpringBoot** framework.

 ## Getting started